top of page

 which are specific to San Mateo County Health Foundation’s cause and work to identify individuals

-How long does the application process take once an application is submitted?
+What is the process once an application is submitted?

 Once approved, how do patients obtain their assistance from the program?

-Still have questions about the program or need further assistance submitting an application?
-Please contact the San Mateo County Foundation team at firstname.lastname@example.org or (650) 573-2655.
+If you still have questions about the program or need further assistance submitting an application, please contact the San Mateo County Foundation team at firstname.lastname@example.org or (650) 573-2655.

-Thank you for helping us build this program.
-It is thanks to providers like you and programs like these that 77,000 patients a year can receive healthcare regardless of ability to pay.
-You can further support the program by making a donation.
+Thanks to staff members like you and programs like these over 77,000 patients can receive healthcare each year regardless of their ability to pay.